 Even though the Bengali festival of Durgapuja is not native to Jaipur, it’s celebrated with much fanfare in the city among the Bengali community.
 As per the available information, Durgapuja was first celebrated in Jaipur in the first decade of the 19th century, probably in 1804 AD at Shila Mata Temple in Amer.
 Jaipur has a large population of Bengali workers, especially the ones working in the jewelry industry.
 It’s no secret that Bengali hand is considered as the most skilled one and they dominate the skilled workforce employed in the jewelry industry across India.

 The relationship of Jaipur with Bengal dates back to few centuries when the king of Amer Mirza Man Singh I became governor of Bengal under the Mughal empire in 1594 AD.
 He brought along with him deity installed in the Shila Mata temple, Amer– Shila Devi from Jessore in 1604 AD.
 The Bengali priests were also called in and since then started a new relationship of Bengalis with Amer and Jaipur.
 Bengali priests have managed old heritage temples in Jaipur for generations.
-The best example is Govind Devji Temple – most popular temple in Jaipur.
-Over the years as Jaipur transformed from the city which manufactured colored gemstones to the finished jewelry pieces, many Bengali skilled workmen also followed and made it a home.
+The best example is Govind Devji Temple – the most popular temple in Jaipur.
+Over the years as Jaipur transformed from the city which manufactured colored gemstones to the finished jewelry pieces, many Bengali skilled workmen also followed and made it home.
 For the Bengali community, Durgapuja is the most important festival.
 There is a Jaipur Durgabari Association and it is a popular place for Bengalis to get together in Jaipur.
 Durgabari in Jaipur is famous for Durga Puja celebrations in Jaipur.